org-mushroom-kingdom/ttn-backend/README.md

 ### Triggers

-workflow_dispatch: This workflow can be triggered manually.
+`workflow_dispatch`: This workflow can be triggered manually.
 TODO SEE MANUAL TESTING?

-pull_request: Triggered by a pull request being opened, synchronized, or reopened.
+`pull_request`: Triggered by a pull request being opened, synchronized, or reopened.
 This is <strong>in conjunction</strong> with the branches key
 branches: preprod, main (only merges to these  branches will trigger the workflow in this way)

 Note: While this workflow will activate upon a proper pull_request/branches combo, it should be noted that the workflow will only perform actual work if the source branch is a release branch (begins with 'release').
 Otherwise, all logic will be skipped.